noobshow/terms/tos/eu.md

 ### 7. Transfers and Payout Schedule

 **a.
 Transfers For Your Payout Account:** Transfers may be initiated by you to or from your Stripe Account to or from the account with a Financial Services Provider that you designate in the Dashboard (the "Payout Account").
 A Positive balance in your Stripe Account will result in a Transfer to your Payout Account and negative balance in your Stripe Account will result in a Transfer from your Payout Account.
 All Transfers to your Payout Account will exclude Fees, Fines, and amounts owed to us for any reason.
 You affirm that you are authorised to initiate Transfers to and from the Payout Account.

+We may offer you the ability to have funds settled to your Payout Account in a currency different from the one in which you accepted payment from a customer (“Multi-Currency Processing”).
+To use this service, you must provide us with a valid Payout Account for each currency for which you request settlement, based on our list of available settlement currencies.
+We may add or remove currencies from our list of available settlement currencies at any time.
+If you use Multi-Currency Processing, we will identify at the time of charge (for example, through the API), the conversion rate that will apply to the charge.
+If you refund a charge, the conversion rate that will apply will be the rate in effect at the time of the refund, not the charge.
+By submitting a charge or refund for processing you will be deemed to have accepted the rate.
+You may choose not to use the Multi-Currency Processing service at any time.
+You may also change the Payout Account information or other settings associated with your use of Multi-Currency Processing, but any such changes will only affect subsequent charges.

 The term "Payout Schedule" refers to the time it takes for us to initiate a Transfer to your Payout Account.
 Your Payout Schedule is specified in the Dashboard.
 Stripe may require a holding period before making an initial Transfer to the Payout Account.
 After the initial Transfer, we will credit funds to the Payout Account according to the Payout Schedule; however, please be aware that Financial Services Providers, including the institution holding the Payout Account, may delay Transfers for any reason.
 We are not responsible for any action taken by the institution holding the Payout Account to not credit the Payout Account or to otherwise not make funds available to you as you expected.